-Proposal Two-Approval of Amendment to Amended and Restated Certificate of Incorporation
+Proposal Two-Approval of Amendment to Amended and Restated Certificate of Incorporation Regarding Board Declassification

-The proposal to approve an amendment to the Company's Amended and Restated Certificate of Incorporation requires the affirmative vote on the matter of 66 2/3% of our outstanding shares of Common Stock.
+The proposal to approve an amendment to the Company's Amended and Restated Certificate of Incorporation that would declassify the Board of Directors requires the affirmative vote on the matter of 66 2/3% of our outstanding shares of Common Stock.
 A vote to abstain or a broker non-vote will have the same effect as a vote against the proposal.